-The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs an experienced WOMAN OF COLOR between the ages of 24-35 to serve as the GRANTS & FUNDING STREAM COORDINATOR ASAP!
+The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs a WOMAN (woman of color preferred) between the ages of 24-35 for GRANTS & FUNDING STREAM COORDINATOR (to serve virtually until after pandemic restrictions are lifted) ASAP!

 You must CURRENTLY LIVE in the DC METRO AREA to be eligible for this opportunity.